oasys/www.oasys.net/content/about.md

 ---

+I'm currently employed at [Akamai Technologies](https://www.akamai.com) as a Senior Network Architect on the Edge Technology Group, working with the [Linode](https://www.linode.com) Network Engineering team on building automation and tooling for managing the expansion of networking infrastructure.

-I've led the networking team at [Bowdoin College](https://www.bowdoin.edu/) as the Director of Networking and Infrastructure since 2003.
+Previously, I led the networking team at [Bowdoin College](https://www.bowdoin.edu/) as the Director of Networking and Infrastructure for over 19 years.
 Before my time in Higher Education, I worked primarily in the ISP industry, founding a start-up in 1995 and later at regional and large national providers.
 I have also had the opportunity to complete various consulting projects in the areas of network design, content distribution, systems integration, and cloud enablement.

 I love sharing tidbits and thoughts about what I'm currently working on, both for my own reference and as a way to help others who might be